paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

   (B) Physician assistant.

-  (C) Such positions referred to in paragraphs (1) and (3) of [section 7401 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7401) (other than the positions of physician, dentist, registered nurse, physician assistant, and podiatrist) as the Secretary may determine upon the recommendation of the Under Secretary for Health.
+  (C) Such positions referred to in paragraphs (1) and (3) of [section 7401 of this title](./chapter-074-veterans-health-administration-personnel.md#section-7401) (other than the positions of physician, optometrist, dentist, registered nurse, physician assistant, and podiatrist) as the Secretary may determine upon the recommendation of the Under Secretary for Health.

 (3)